interledger-deprecated/ilp-kit/docs/SETUP.md

 $ cd # start in your home folder
 $ git clone https://github.com/interledgerjs/ilp-kit
 $ cd ilp-kit
-$ git checkout latest # the 'master' branch is not always stable, safer to use the 'latest' branch
+$ git checkout release # the 'master' branch is not always stable, safer to use the 'release' branch
 $ yarn install --production # npm install also works, if you don't have yarn installed
 ```